richmahn/en_tn/2pe/front/intro.md

 #### Who wrote the Book of 2 Peter? ####

 The author identified himself as Simon Peter.
-This is the Apostle Peter, the same author who wrote 1 Peter.
+Simon Peter was an apostle and also wrote 1 Peter.
 Peter wrote this letter probably while in a prison in Rome just before he died.
 Peter called this letter his second letter, so we can date it after 1 Peter.
 He addressed the letter to the same audience as his first letter.
 This was probably Christians scattered throughout Asia Minor.

 #### What is the Book of 2 Peter about? ####